redox-os/website/content/news/this-month-250831.md

 ## Build System Improvements

 - (build) Wildan Mubarok updated the Podman container to Debian 13 to fix it
+- (build) Wildan Mubarok updated the `cbindgen` and `just` tools to fix compilation after a [recent Rust change](https://github.com/mozilla/cbindgen/issues/1040)
+- (build) Wildan Mubarok changed the Podman Rust tooling installation script to use precompiled binaries and speedup recipe compilation
+- (build) Wildan Mubarok enabled dynamic linking by default for GNU Autotools, CMake and Meson templates
+- (build) Wildan Mubarok implemented Cookbook templates for CMake and Meson
+- (build) Wildan Mubarok implemented the `configureflags`, `cmakeflags`, and `mesonflags` data types for GNU Autotools, CMake and Meson flags when using their Cookbook templates
+- (build) Wildan Mubarok added an option (QEMU_ON_WINDOWS) to run QEMU on Windows from WSL2
 - (build) Wildan Mubarok fixed the meta-packages
 - (build) Wildan Mubarok fixed the `make clean` command
 - (build) Wildan Mubarok fixed a GNU Make misconfiguration in the Podman Build on MacOS
+- (build) Wildan Mubarok improved the performance of the `make rebuild` command by 50% or more by caching automatic dependencies
+- (build) Wildan Mubarok disabled the `rustdoc` installation in Podman to reduce the setup time
 - (build) Wildan Mubarok did a cleanup on Cookbook
 - (build) Ribbon simplified the `dev` variant configuration with meta-packages